 Pied Beauty Described as “Curtal” Sonnet

-Hopkins described Pied Beauty as a “Curtal Sonnet” by which he meant a shortened form of the sonnet, with only ten and a half line, and a different rhyme scheme.
+Hopkins described Pied Beauty as a “Curtal Sonnet” by which he meant a shortened form of the sonnet, with only ten and a half-line, and a different rhyme scheme.
 Although Hopkins used this form in only two of his poems—Pied Beauty and Peace – it is one of his most successful inventions.
-The main proportions of the sonnet are retained, but within a smaller compass.
+The main proportions of the sonnet are retained but within a smaller compass.
 Instead of fourteen lines made up of eight plus six, we have ten and a half lines made up of six plus four and a half.
 Hopkins described the metre as “sprung paeonic”, a paeonic foot being stressed plus three unstressed syllables.

 Pied Beauty is a Scottish poem in the sense that Hopkins, following Scotus, is preoccupied with the intense particularly and distinctiveness of natural things.
-A theological problem which greatly exercised the mind of Scotus was: how the various attributes in God can be really distinguished from one another without prejudice to the simplicity of this divine being.
+A theological problem that greatly exercised the mind of Scotus was: how the various attributes in God can be really distinguished from one another without prejudice to the simplicity of this divine being.
 Hopkins touches upon this problem in Line 10 when he says that all the various things he has mentioned flow from their source in the paternal being of him “whose beauty is past change”.

 The poem has undoubtedly a moral purpose, urging us to join the poet in praising God for God’s glory as revealed in various things.
 The poet’s sincerity of feeling cannot be questioned.
-The poem is remarkable for its religious fervour as much as for its vivid and compact imagery.
+The poem is remarkable for its religious fervor as much as for its vivid and compact imagery.
 Religion and poetry unite here to give us a song in praise of the Creator.